coreboot/coreboot/Documentation/acpi/gpio.md

 3. Allows GPIO AML methods to be present under any device scope and gives SoC the flexibility to call them without any restrictions.

+# Helper routines #

+In order to relieve drivers of the task of implementing the same code for enabling/disabling Tx GPIOs based on the GPIO polarity, helper routines are provided which implement this common code and can be used directly in the driver routines:
+1. Enable Tx GPIO
+   int acpigen_enable_tx_gpio(struct acpi_gpio gpio)
+2. Disable Tx GPIO
+   int acpigen_disable_tx_gpio(struct acpi_gpio gpio)

+Both the above functions take as input struct acpi_gpio type and return -1 on error and 0 on success.
+These helper routines end up calling the platform specific acpigen_soc_{set,clear}_tx_gpio functions internally.
+Thus, all the ACPI AML calling conventions for the platform functions apply to these helper functions as well.

 # Implementation Details #

 ACPI library in coreboot will provide weak definitions for all the